Azerbaijan: Government and politics

+Azerbaijan's government functions as an authoritarian regime in practice; although it regularly holds elections, these are marred by electoral fraud and other unfair election practices.
+The government has been ruled by the Aliyev political family and the New Azerbaijan Party (Yeni Azərbaycan Partiyası, YAP) established by Heydar Aliyev continuously since 1993.
+It is categorised as "not free" by Freedom House, who ranked it 7/100 on Global Freedom Score in 2024, calling its regime authoritarian.

-The structural formation of Azerbaijan's political system was completed by the adoption of the new Constitution on 12 November 1995.
-According to Article 23 of the Constitution, the state symbols of the Azerbaijan Republic are the flag, the coat of arms, and the national anthem.
-The state power in Azerbaijan is limited only by law for internal issues, but international affairs are also limited by international agreements' provisions.
+The structural formation of the political system was completed by the adoption of the constitution on 12 November 1995.
+According to Article 23 of the constitution, the state symbols are the flag, the coat of arms, and the national anthem.
+The state power is limited only by law for internal issues, but international affairs are also limited by international agreements' provisions.

-The Constitution of Azerbaijan states that it is a presidential republic with three branches of power – Executive, Legislative, and Judicial.
+The Constitution of Azerbaijan states that it is a presidential republic with three branches of power – executive, legislative, and judicial.
 The legislative power is held by the unicameral National Assembly and the Supreme National Assembly in the Nakhchivan Autonomous Republic.
 The Parliament of Azerbaijan, called Milli Majlis, consists of 125 deputies elected based on majority vote, with a term of five years for each elected member.
 The elections are held every five years, on the first Sunday of November.
-The Parliament is not responsible for the formation of the government, but the Constitution requires the approval of the Cabinet of Ministers by Milli Majlis.
+The Parliament is not responsible for the formation of the government, but the constitution requires the approval of the Cabinet of Ministers by Milli Majlis.
 The New Azerbaijan Party, and independents loyal to the ruling government, currently hold almost all of the Parliament's 125 seats.
 During the 2010 Parliamentary election, the opposition parties, Musavat and Azerbaijani Popular Front Party, failed to win a single seat.
 European observers found numerous irregularities in the run-up to the election and on election day.

-The executive power is held by the President, who is elected for a seven-year term by direct elections, and the Prime Minister.
-The president is authorized to form the Cabinet, a collective executive body accountable to both the President and the National Assembly.
-The Cabinet of Azerbaijan consists primarily of the prime minister, his deputies, and ministers.
+The executive power is held by the president, who is elected for a seven-year term by direct elections, and the prime minister.
+The president is authorized to form the Cabinet, a collective executive body accountable to both the president and the National Assembly.
+The Cabinet consists primarily of the prime minister, his deputies, and ministers.
 The 8th Government of Azerbaijan is the administration in its current formation.
 The president does not have the right to dissolve the National Assembly but has the right to veto its decisions.
 To override the presidential veto, the parliament must have a majority of 95 votes.
 The judicial power is vested in the Constitutional Court, Supreme Court, and the Economic Court.
 The president nominates the judges in these courts.
-The European Commission for the Efficiency of Justice (CEPEJ) report refers to the Azerbaijani justice model on the selection of new judges as best practice, reflecting the particular features and the course of development towards ensuring the independence and quality of the judiciary in a new democracy.